-2. What blessing is promised to the faithful toiler?
+2. What blessing is promised to the God-fearing toiler?
 Ps.
 128:1, 2.

-Note.-"It was God's purpose to alleviate by toil the evil brought into the world by man's disobedience.
-By toil the temptations of Satan might be made ineffectual, and the tide of evil stayed.
-And though attended with anxiety, weariness, and pain, labor is still a source of happiness and development, and a safeguard against temptation." -Counsels to Teachers, page 274.
+NOTE.-"It was God's purpose to alleviate by toil the evil brought into the world by man's disobedience.
+By toil the temptations of Satan might be made ineffectual and the tide of evil stayed.
+And though attended with anxiety, weariness, and pain, labor is still a source of happiness and development, and a safeguard against temptation."-Counsels to Parents, Teachers, and Students, page 274.